glentner/SLiPy/README.md

 for creating image mosaics.
 This module is a wrapper to automate not only the process for small projects, but to segment large fields into a grid and mosaic each *site* before combining them into a *master* mosaic.

+At the outset of the development of this module, the author was unaware of the currently available *montage_wrapper*.
+This module will no longer be developed.
+Nevertheless, it remains a high level manager for creating mosaics.

+See the example in Figure 4.

 <a name=MSolveGridLoc></a>
 - **SolveGrid** ( *sides*, *grid* ):